 A majority of our revenue is generated by sales of fully functioning solar power systems to our customers.
 We sell our products through a network of installing and non-installing dealers and resellers, as well as our internal sales team.
 Usually, our performance obligation is to design and install a fully functioning solar energy system.
 We recognize revenue when the solar power system is fully installed and the final permit is received from the authority having jurisdiction, as we deem our performance obligation under the contract to be complete at such time, and the customer retains all of the significant risks and rewards of ownership of the solar power system.
 In situations when we are not responsible for construction and installation of solar power systems, usually when the sales are made by one of our installing dealers or resellers, we recognize revenue when the components of the solar power system are delivered at the customer site.
-Our costs to obtain and fulfill contracts associated with systems sales are expensed as sales, general, and administrative expense and cost of revenue, respectively.
-In addition, incentives we provide to our customers, such as discounts and rebates, are recorded net to the revenue we have recognized on the solar power system.
-In addition, we expense sales commissions when incurred if the amortization period is one year or less, and record within sales, general, and administrative expense in our consolidated statements of operations.
+All costs to obtain and fulfill contracts associated with system sales are expensed as a cost of revenue when we have fulfilled our performance obligations.

-Revenue is generally recognized at transaction price, net of costs of financing, or other consideration paid to the customers that is not in exchange for a distinct good or service.
+Revenue is generally recognized at transaction price, net of costs of financing, or other consideration paid to the customers.
 Also, our arrangements may contain clauses that can either increase or decrease the transaction price.
 Variable consideration is estimated at each measurement date at its most likely amount to the extent that it is probable that a significant reversal of cumulative revenue recognized will not occur and true-ups are applied prospectively as such estimates change.